Child Custody Lawyers in Roseville

 The legal standard in child custody cases is the best interests of the child.
 At our law firm, we vigorously pursue your goals and let the court know why those goals are in the child's interests.

 To reduce the impact of the divorce process on your family, we typically pursue a temporary parenting plan while the divorce is ongoing.
 We then attempt to work out a settlement agreement or, when necessary, resolve the dispute through the trial process.

 Preparing You for Each Stage of the Process

-If you and your spouse cannot agree on a parenting plan, you need to go through several steps to achieve a resolution.
+If you and the other parent cannot agree on a parenting plan, you need to go through several steps to achieve a resolution.

-- In Sacramento and Placer County, there will be a mandatory mediation session.
-A lawyer cannot attend mediation with you, but we will carefully go over your options and prepare you to handle sensitive issues without antagonizing the mediator or the other party.
+In most counties, there will be a mandatory mediation session, otherwise known as Child Custody Recommending Counseling.
+A lawyer cannot attend mediation with you, but we can carefully go over your options and prepare you to handle sensitive issues without antagonizing the mediator or the other party.

-We understand how important child custody is to you, and will carefully guide you through each step of the process.
-Contact our Roseville law firm to discuss your child custody goals with a knowledgeable family law attorney.
+We understand how important child custody is to you and can carefully guide you through each step of the process.
+Contact our Roseville child custody lawyers to discuss your goals with our team.
+Call us at (916) 675-3866 today.